quoideneuf/METRORails2015/README.md

 ### The Rails development server

 When you are developing a Rails app, you probably want to see what it looks like.
-Fortunately, Rails gives you and easy way to do this:
+Fortunately, Rails gives you an easy way to do this:

 	$ cd myapp
 	$ rails -s